Wałbrzych, Poland: What to pack, what to wear, and when to go [2023]

 • Travel adapter

-A plug adapter that supports outlet types C and E. Check that you pick the correct kind.
-Most adapters for sale now are just plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types C and E. Be careful to choose the right type.
+Many adapters currently available are just plugs and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be sufficient for most areas.

 • Airplane phone mount